iredmail/docs/en_US/enterprise/iredmail.to.ee.md

     - From `/etc/postfix/command_filter.pcre` to `/opt/iredmail/custom/postfix/command_filter.pcre`.

-    You need to create directory `/opt/iredmail/custom/postfix/` and the files if they don't exist, iRedMail Easy will set correct owner/group and permission for them during deployment.
+    You need to create directory `/opt/iredmail/custom/postfix/` and the files if they don't exist, iRedMail Enterprise Edition will set correct owner/group and permission for them during deployment.

     If you're lazy and don't want to check files one by one, it's ok to simply copy these files from `/etc/postfix/` to `/opt/iredmail/custom/postfix/`